Any<TValue>

 Service Support

-If a Service has the defining type TValue, then serialized fields of type Any<TValue> will automatically receive a reference to the service.
+If a service has the defining type TValue, then serialized fields of type Any<TValue> will automatically receive a reference to the service.

 You are however still able to manually drag-and-drop some other Object into the field, to use that instead of the default Service instance.